Reteamer/reteamer/README.md

 - "Someone is being promoted, but the announcement hasn't been made yet.
 How can we safely plan for the change to their team?"

 ## The Benefits
+- When you use Reteamer, you'll know what's coming for you and your team
 - When you use Reteamer, you tell your new hires that they're getting a level of autonomy that's greater than anywhere else they might want to work

+## About Us
+Reteamer is avoiding outside investment.
+We want to be able to work with customers who share the same values around dynamic reteaming and not be pressured to build a product to accommodate a wide range of values.
+We believe education, story telling, and experience are the best tools for persuading potential new customers to work a different way.